patinkaew/dijet/README.txt

 - MC genWeight seems not to be working.
 Why? => w was set before reading event
 - Wrong MC: Summer19UL16_V7 -> Summer20UL16_V1

+// v31.
+Update MC JECs to those used by Mikel (Summer22) and switch off L2L3Residuals.
+Split Summer22(EE)MGs into 2 or 4, fix 2022F JEC.
+(Next steps: implement pT-dependent JER SF and run with it.
+Figure out MPF vs DB.)

 // v30.
 Change PuppiMET to RawPuppiMET for raw MET input.
 Split 2022F file list into two.

 // v29: add Run3 code from Iita.
 Update JEC, jetvetomaps, JSON, rho branch mapping.
 Remove or comment out branches not in 2023 tuples.
 Patch Pileup_pthatmax for isMG.